 - When Canada Post has made an error in the transportation of the item causing a possible delay.

-- severe weather/natural disasters – major snow storm, ice, unplowed streets, extreme heat, cold weather, tornado, hurricane, etc
+- severe weather/natural disasters such as major snow storm, ice, unplowed streets, extreme heat, cold weather, tornado or hurricane

 - transportation delays

-By purchasing the signature option (a no-charge option for the Priority™ service), Customers will ensure that a personal hand-off of the item occurs at delivery, and that there is proof of this activity.
+By purchasing the signature option (a no-charge option for the Priority™ service), customers will ensure that a personal hand-off of the item occurs at delivery, and that there is proof of this activity.
 The name of the person signing is recorded as well as the signature.
-A copy of the signature image will be available for viewing at canadapost.ca (Track), usually by noon on the next Business Day after delivery (exceptions may apply in some areas) and at no additional charge.
+Signature must be selected at the time of shipping to ensure it is properly captured and linked to the unique tracking number.

-If the addressee refuses to give their signature, the Canada Post delivery agent will ask the addressee to print their name in block letters.
-If the addressee refuses, the delivery agent will deliver the item and indicate “SIGNATURE REFUSED” for item-tracking purposes.
-This process varies for items shipped by Xpresspost™ Certified; if the addressee refuses to sign for the item, the Xpresspost Certified item will be sent back (Return to Sender) to the original shipper.
+If the addressee refuses to give their signature, the delivery agent indicate “SIGNATURE REFUSED” for item-tracking purposes.
+Before the item can be handed over, the delivery agent will capture the first initial and last name of the customer.
+This process varies for items shipped by Xpresspost™ Certified; if the addressee refuses to sign for the item, the Xpresspost Certified item will be sent back to the original shipper (Return to Sender).

-When the signature is collected at the door: When someone answers the door, the delivery agent will hand off the item, and collect the signature and the signatory name.
+When the signature is collected at the door: When someone answers the door, the delivery agent will collect the signature and the signatory name, and hand off the item.
 Signature items will not be delivered to children.
-If there is no answer at the door, the delivery agent will leave a Delivery Notice Card in the addressee’s mail receptacle that directs the addressee to the nearest post office to pick up the item.
+If there is no answer at the door, the delivery agent will leave a Delivery Notice Card in the addressee’s mail receptacle that directs the addressee to the designated post office to pick up the item.

 When the signature is collected at the post office: Only the addressee or their authorized representative can pick up an item with Signature at the post office.